mahtaran/IronOS_Companion/README.md

 ## Getting Started

 This application is built using the [Flutter](https://flutter.dev/) framework.
 To get started, you will need to install Flutter on your machine.
-You can find instructions on how to do that [here](https://flutter.dev/docs/get-started/install).
+You can find instructions on how to do that in [the Flutter installation guide](https://flutter.dev/docs/get-started/install).

 We use [`dprint`](https://dprint.dev) for formatting our code.
 It depends on the `dart` CLI being in your `PATH`, and a few more dependencies that can be installed with `dart run scripts/setup.dart`.
 After that, you can run `dprint check` to check if your code is formatted correctly, or `dprint fmt` to format it.